dadmaan/music-anomalizer/docs/TECHNICAL_REFERENCE.md

 ### Audio Preprocessing

-Audio files are preprocessed to a consistent format:
+Audio files are preprocessed to a consistent format (if needed):

 1. **Resampling**: Convert to 32kHz sample rate
 2. **Mono Conversion**: Convert to mono channel
-3. **Length Adjustment**: Pad or truncate to 10 seconds
+3. **Length Adjustment**: Pad or truncate to X seconds

 ```python
 def preprocess_audio(self, audio_file):